 Mounting air compressors in this way is relatively easy and inexpensive, which is why a lot of operators love this style.

 2. The other way to mount an air compressor is to intertwine the air compressor components with a vehicle’s existing components.
-These installs are sophisticated and most people can’t even see the air compressor because it’s tucked away under the hood or deck.
+These installs are sophisticated and most people can’t even see the air compressor because it’s tucked away in the engine compartment.
 Take a look:

 Engineers at companies like VMAC work with vehicle manufacturers to determine the best way to install these air compressors, ensuring the vehicle warranties are always still in effect.
 However, whether an air compressor can be mounted in this manner depends on the specific vehicle.
 You can see if your vehicle is compatible here!